All Products

 WHERE

-Supports filter conditions that include various scalar function expressions, including UDFs.
-Subqueries, such as `WHERE [NOT] EXISTS <subquery>` and `WHERE <column_name> [NOT] IN <subquery>`, are not supported.
+Supported for filter conditions that include various scalar function expressions, including user-defined functions.
+Subqueries such as WHERE [NOT] EXISTS <subquery> and WHERE <column> [NOT] IN <subquery> are not supported.

 UNION